ACCT603 - Financial Accounting - Basic Course

 This course provides an introduction to both financial and managerial accounting, and emphasizes the analysis and evaluation of accounting information as part of the managerial processes of planning, decision-making, and control.
 A large aspect of the course covers the fundamentals of financial accounting.
 The objective is to provide a basic overview of financial accounting, including basic accounting concepts and principles, as well as the structure of the income statement, balance sheet, and statement of cash flows.
 The course also introduces elements of managerial accounting and emphasizes the development and use of accounting information for internal decisions.
 Topics include cost behavior and analysis, product and service costing, and relevant costs for internal decision-making.
 This course is recommended for students who will be using accounting information for managing manufacturing and service operations, controlling costs, and making strategic decisions, as well as those going into general consulting or thinking of starting their own businesses.

 This course focuses on the analysis of financial communications between corporate managers and outsiders, including the required financial statements, voluntary disclosures, and interactions with investors, analysts, and the media.
 The course draws on the findings of recent academic research to discuss a number of techniques that outsiders can use to detect potential bias or aggressiveness in financial reporting.
 FORMAT: Case discussions and lectures.
 Comprehensive final exam, group project, case write-ups, and class participation.

 ACCT920 - Fundamental Empirical Accounting Research

 A fundamentals course that covers empirical research design and provides students with a perspective on historically important accounting research.

-Empirical topics course on areas such as research on the time-series and cross-sectional properties of financial accounting measures, capital markets behavior, financial intermediaries, and international accounting research.
+The course covers empirical research design and provides students with a perspective on historically important accounting research.
+Topics covered such as research on the time-series and cross-sectional properties of financial accounting measures, capital markets behavior, financial intermediaries, and international accounting research.